Michael Jackson singles discography

 In 1991, Jackson released his eighth studio album, Dangerous, co-produced with Teddy Riley.
 The album produced four top-ten singles on the Billboard Hot 100: "Remember the Time", "In the Closet", "Will You Be There" (produced and performed by Jackson as the theme for the film Free Willy) and the number-one hit "Black or White".
 In June 1995, Jackson released his ninth album, HIStory: Past, Present and Future, Book I, a double album.
 The first disc, HIStory Begins, is a 15-track greatest hits album.
 The second disc, HIStory Continues, contains 13 original songs and two cover versions.
 The album features "Scream", a duet with Jackson's youngest sister Janet; "Earth Song"; "They Don't Care About Us"; and "You Are Not Alone".
 "You Are Not Alone" holds the Guinness World Record for the first song ever to debut at number one on the Billboard Hot 100 chart.
 "Earth Song" was the third single released from HIStory, and it topped the UK Singles Chart for six weeks over Christmas 1995 and sold over 1.2 million copies, making it one of Jackson's most successful singles in the UK.
 Jackson worked with collaborators including Teddy Riley and Rodney Jerkins to produce his tenth solo album, Invincible (2001).
 Invincible spawned three singles: "You Rock My World", "Cry", and "Butterflies".
 Following Jackson's death in 2009, sales of his previous work soared and Jackson became the first act to sell more than 1 million song downloads in a week, with 2.6 million downloads.
 Following the surge in sales, in March 2010, Sony Music signed a $250 million deal with the Jackson estate to extend their distribution rights to Jackson's back catalog until at least 2017.
-As part of this deal, two posthumous albums of previously unreleased tracks were released.
+As part of this deal, two posthumous albums of previously unreleased tracks were released: Michael (2010) and Xscape (2014).
 In 2017, Sony renewed its deal for $250 million, which went into effect in January 2018.